treyhunner/django-email-log/README.rst

 Submit issues on Github: https://github.com/treyhunner/django-email-log/issues

 Pull requests are welcome.
-Read the `CONTRIBUTING`_ file for tips on submitting a pull request.
+Read the CONTRIBUTING file for tips on submitting a pull request.

-.. _CONTRIBUTING: CONTRIBUTING.rst

 Related Projects